adolby/Kryvo/README.md

 ### Plugins
 Kryvo uses encryption provider plugins to interface with encryption libraries.

-Currently there is only the Botan plugin which is built staticly with the application to ensure it is always available.
+Currently there is only the Botan plugin which is built with the project to ensure it is always available.
 Future plugins can be built as static or dynamic libraries that are loaded at runtime.
 A build script will be required to copy dynamic plugins into the app build directory.
 The build_macOS.sh, build_linux.sh, and build_windows.cmd scripts will copy plugins and produce a working app build as output.

 ### Botan
 The Botan encryption provider plugin includes and builds the source files of Botan 2.9 (amalgamation).